witherhalo/witherhalo/README.md

-> hi, im witherhalo, uhh most people call me wither, some call me halo and a small amount of people call me skye. i use mainly use he/him/bone/bones but asking is appreciated. omnisexual and genderfluid and a bunch of other stuffs. i really like wither skeleton if you couldn't tell (especially Wither from Monster School) -
+> hi, im witherhalo, uhh most people call me wither, some call me halo and a small amount of people call me skye. i use mainly use he/him/bone/bones but asking is appreciated. omnisexual and genderfluid and a bunch of other stuffs. i really like Wither Skeleton if you couldn't tell (especially Wither from Monster School) -
-> i am a minor, please dont be weird unless we're close.
+> i am a minor.
 #1 Cave_ fan and Spectre duo CEO.
-i have adhd and anger issues, although unlikely, i still block freely -
+i have adhd and anger issues, although unlikely, i still block freely. litearlly wither btw ❤️
+-
 > i love skeletons,,,,,,,,, omgofmos,,, skekl,,,,,,,,,ton,,,,,,,,,,,,
 i play minecraft, roblox, ponytown, and a few single player horror games like fnaf and batim